Handle Upgrades & Custom Handle Consultation

 Our process begins differently — with your vision.

 Perhaps you have seen a handle on another knife.
 Perhaps you discovered a particular wood on social media.
-Perhaps you simply know that you want a darker tone, a more distinctive grain, or a different balance in your hand.
+Perhaps you simply know that you want a darker tone, a more distinctive grain, or a particular visual character.

-The easiest way to start is by sending us a photograph of what inspired you.
+If you are considering a handle upgrade for a knife before purchase, the easiest way to begin is by sending us a photograph of what inspired you.

 The image does not need to come from one of our knives.
 It may come from another maker, a woodworking site, social media, or any source that helps communicate your idea.
-A picture, even an imprecise one, tells us more than words alone.
+A reference image can help us understand the direction you have in mind, although materials, construction, and availability may differ.

-Once we receive your inquiry, we consult directly with Shiroyama Knife Workshop in Sakai.
+Once we receive your inquiry, we consult with Shiroyama Knife Workshop in Sakai to determine what may be possible for the knife you are considering.

-Together, we evaluate the knife itself, its intended use, balance and weight considerations, material availability, and the visual character you hope to achieve.
+The workshop may consider factors such as the blade, intended use, handle weight, material availability, and the overall visual character you hope to achieve.

-In some cases, the exact material shown in a photograph may not be available.
-When that happens, Shiroyama may recommend alternatives with similar characteristics — comparable density, grain pattern, appearance, or handling qualities.
+In some cases, the exact material shown in a photograph may not be available or suitable for the knife.
+When that happens, alternative materials or configurations may be suggested.

-The goal is not to replicate a photograph.
-The goal is to understand what drew you to it, and find the best way to express that in a finished knife.
+The goal is not to reproduce a photograph exactly, but to understand what drew you to it and explore how that idea might be expressed in a finished knife.

 A handle upgrade is not a cosmetic decision.